Tyrrrz/Tyrrrz.me/src/data/blog-posts/wpf-frontend-using-ammyui/Post.md

 ### Using statements

 Instead of defining aliases for XML namespaces, Ammy is using an approach identical to C# -- `using` directives.

-This means you can import an entire CLR namespace without the need to prefix nodes with an alias.
+This means you can import an entire CLR namespace and stop worrying about prefixing nodes with namespace aliases.

 For example, if you are using [MaterialDesignInXamlToolkit](https://github.com/ButchersBoy/MaterialDesignInXamlToolkit) and want to use a `Card` control in your layout, you can simply do this: